 Various types of plastic polymers can be used in rotational moulding, depending on the desired end product.

-A common used plastic is polyethylene (PE) , as it is able to withstand elevated temperatures for prolonged periods of time and is fairly inexpensive.
-Furthermore, Low density PE is very flexible and resistant to fracturing.
+A commonly used plastic is polyethylene (PE), as it is able to withstand elevated temperatures for prolonged periods of time and is fairly inexpensive.
+Furthermore, low-density PE is very flexible and resistant to fracturing.

-The density ranges of PE that is used are as follows:
+The density ranges of PE that are used are as follows:

-Moulders also comonly use ethylene-butyl acrylate, as this material is crack resistant and strong at low temperatures.
-As with most thermoplastics, it has the added advantage of being easily recyclable
+Moulders also commonly use ethylene-butyl acrylate, as this material is crack resistant and strong at low temperatures.
+As with most thermoplastics, it has the added advantage of being easily recyclable.

 The other plastics that are typically used in rotational moulding are listed below: